 To quickly identify Halal options, look for this emblem on our online, digital and dining hall menus.

-You do not have to be on the meal plan to sign up for Ramadan meals through MDining.
-While there are a couple of different options to select from, we recommend using Blue Bucks to pay for your to-go meals.
-Blue Bucks can be used at South Quad Dining Hall during Ramadan.
+You do not have to be on the meal plan to get meals for Ramadan through MDining.
+We recommend using Blue Bucks to pay for your to-go meals if you don’t have a meal plan.
+Blue Bucks can be used at all open Dining Halls during Ramadan.

 Michigan Dining will offers a variety of Kosher-certified menu items out of a kosher-certified serving area in the South Quad dining hall.
 The station is open during weekdays and is closed beginning at dinner on Friday, all day Saturday, and during holidays.